Kora is an app that helps college students understand everything from student loans to credit cards and much more.

 Kora understands this problem and orients its solution to supply auto and personal loans to students; the platform now allows all college students to find financing.

 Students can get an auto or personal loan even if they don’t have a credit history or a good credit score.

 Kora uses active student status and GPA as lending criteria.

-Kora Review: What’s Included with the Kora app?
+Kora Money App Review: What’s Included with the Kora app?